victorwg/Battleship-Project/README.md

 ### Functions plan to implement
 - main(), the main body of the function.
+- placeShip(), randomize ships in the board.
-- printBoard(), print the board of the user.
+- printBoard(), print the board.
 - play(), player turn to call coordinate.
 - end(), check if all ships are sunk.
 - num_moves(), shows number of moves needed to win.